 How does solar power work?

-Solar Energy from Photovoltaic Technology Solar panels capture the energy from the sun.
+Solar Energy from Photovoltaic Technology Solar panels captures energy from the sun.
 This energy captured by the silicon in the panels is Direct Current (DC).
 Our homes run on Alternating Current (AC).
 The energy captured by the panels is then converted to the usable AC by the parts of the system called the inverters.
 Any energy that can be consumed will be used at the home, then all of the excess energy created can be sent back out onto the grid.
 When you use energy, your electric meter will tick forward like a clock.
-When your panels produce energy, your meter will simply run backwards, thus subtracting from your energy consumption.
-The agreement between your utility company and your household to credit for over production during the day to offset night time consumption is called “Net Metering”.
+When your panels produce energy, your meter will simply run backward, thus subtracting from your energy consumption.
+The agreement between your utility company and your household to credit for overproduction during the day to offset night time consumption is called “Net Metering”.
+Click to learn more about how solar works.

 What is the difference between grid-tied and off-grid?